crusher-dev/crusher/README.md

 </details>

 Crusher uses low-code approach and is built on top of playwright.
-Our primary focus is stability and better DX.
+Our primary focus is stability, speed, and better developer experience.

 **Crusher is in beta(v0.5)**.
-Join [Crusher's discord](https://discord.gg/dHZkSNXQrg) and help us make it better.
+Join [Crusher's discord](https://discord.gg/dHZkSNXQrg) and help us make it better 🚀

 <hr/>
 <img src="https://user-images.githubusercontent.com/6849438/200099357-eaadec7f-8692-42f7-95a4-96b162370c2e.gif"/>